 A contract with an entity subject to the California RPS that has ownership or contract rights to the electricity and associated RECs generated by the eligible renewable energy resource, as verified pursuant to MRR.

-The RECs associated with the electricity claimed for the RPS adjustment must be placed in the retirement subaccount of the entity subject to the California RPS, and party to the contract in 95852(b)(4)(A), in the accounting system established by the CEC pursuant to PUC 399.25, and designated as retired for the purpose of compliance with the California RPS program within 45 days of the reporting deadline specified in section 95111(g) of MRR for the year for which the RPS adjustment is claimed.
+The RECs associated with the electricity claimed for the RPS adjustment must be placed in the retirement subaccount of the entity subject to the California RPS, and party to the contract in 95852(b)(4)(A), in the accounting system established by the CEC pursuant to California Public Utilities Code section 399.25, and designated as retired for the purpose of compliance with the California RPS program that meet the requirements specified in section 95111(g) of MRR for the year for which the RPS adjustment is claimed.
+The RECs associated with the electricity claimed for the RPS adjustment must be eligible for RPS compliance for the entity subject to the California RPS and must comply with the excess procurement requirements pursuant to California Public Utilities Code section 399.13(a)(5)(B) and if applicable section 399.30(d)(1).

 The quantity of emissions included in the RPS adjustment is calculated as the product of the default emission factor for unspecified sources, pursuant to MRR, and the reported electricity generated (MWh) that meets the requirements of section 95852(b)(4).